You are currently viewing CP BIG SPORT GITG

 DISSEMINATION EVENTS

-Dissemination actions will be the following:
+Dissemination actions were the following:

 1. Elaboration of Dissemination Plan

-1. Creation of project identity (Logo, Facebook Page, Website and Instagram Profile)
+2. Creation of project identity (Logo, Facebook Page, Website and Instagram Profile)

-1. Promotion of activities and outputs
+3. Promotion of activities and outputs

-1. Production and diffusion of physical promotional materials about the project in all partner countries.
+4. Production and diffusion of physical promotional materials about the project in all partner countries.

-1. Implementation of national Dissemination Conferences.
+5. Implementation of national Dissemination Conferences.